 Obviously, you can do what you like to do with your money.
 It’s yours.
 You’ve earned it.
 But if you wanted to be a bit more informed about where that hard-earned cash is going then this might end up helping you make sure you get the most out of that hard-earned purchase.

 Taking into account all the previous points, it’s time to present our picks for the best current outdoor basketball shoes available.
 Not only do these sneakers meet the aforementioned criteria, but they have received ample testing time on concrete to put them through their paces.
-Here is our list of the best kicks for outdoor hoops:
+Here are our top 5 picks of the best kicks for outdoor hoops, you can check out our full list as well.

 New Balance TWO WXY

-The New Balance TWO WXY is a very well rounded model.
-The traction is great for outdoor basketball and the FuelCell cushion is effective but needs some time to break-in.
-Once it does, a couple hours of playing on asphalt or concrete isn’t a problem.
+The New Balance TWO WXY is a very well-rounded model.
+The traction is great for outdoor basketball and the FuelCell cushion is effective but needs some time to break in.
+Once it does, a couple of hours of playing on asphalt or concrete isn’t a problem.
 The synthetic upper is also super durable and can easily handle the rough conditions inherent in outdoor play.
+See the full review.
+Price: $140

 Nike KD 14